MattThommes/amplify-react-app/README.dev.md

     2. public/index.html
     3. public/manifest.json
 7. Run `amplify init` to setup a new Amplify project:
-    1. Enter a name for the project: all lower case without dashes, underscores, or spaces.
+    1. Enter a name for the project (or hit Enter to use the default): all lower case without dashes, underscores, or spaces.
     2. Enter `n` (No) for `Initialize the project with the above configuration?`
-    3. Enter `dev` for name of the environment.
+    3. Enter `dev` for name of the environment (or hit Enter to use the default).
     4. Choose `Visual Studio Code` or `None` for your default editor.
     5. Choose `javascript` the type of app that you're building.
     6. Choose `react` javascript framework.